What are my rights?

 Airlines must offer passengers compensation in monetary form (such as cash or cheque).
 They can offer you alternative forms of compensation (such as vouchers or rebates), but you always have the right to select what you prefer.

-Once a delay reaches three hours, the airline also needs to rebook you on their next available flight — at the same class of service.
-Large airlines are required to rebook you on another (competing) airline if their own next available flight departs nine or more hours after your original departure time.
+Starting September 8, 2022, once a delay reaches three hours, the airline also needs to rebook you on their next available flight — at the same class of service.

 When a flight is cancelled, there are legal requirements the airline must follow.